mshakya/PiReT-OME/README.md

 ```

 `differential_gene`: contains subfolders with `EdgeR` and `DeSeq` results (when provided) for `prokaryote` and `eukaryote` or `both`.
-Direct sub-directory of `differential_gene` can be either `prokaryote`, `eukaryote`, or both of those.
+Direct sub-directory of `differential_gene` can be either `prokaryote`, `eukarya`, or both of those.
 The folder within it are then named based on the given `gff` files corresponding usually to one organism.
 The file and directory structure within each folder are mostly similar with few differences, all of which are listed and described below.

-    `eukarya/splice_sites_gff.txt`: contains known splice sites, generated using `scripts/extract_splice_sites.py`, a python script part of *HISAT*.
+- `eukarya/splice_sites_gff.txt`: contains known splice sites, generated using `scripts/extract_splice_sites.py`, a python script part of *HISAT*.
-    `sum_exp_stats.txt`: Summary table of number of reads after each major processsing (filtering and mapping) of files.
+- `sum_exp_stats.txt`: Summary table of number of reads after each major processsing (filtering and mapping) of files.
-    `RPKM_all_gene.txt`: A table of RPKM calculated per features for each samples.
+- `RPKM_all_gene.txt`: A table of RPKM calculated per features for each samples.
-    `reads.table.txt` : A table of reads mapped to features for each samples.
+- `reads.table.txt` : A table of reads mapped to features for each samples.
-    `prokaryote.genedesc.rRNA.txt`: subset of `gff` files only containing `rRNA` featuress.
+- `prokaryote.genedesc.rRNA.txt`: subset of `gff` files only containing `rRNA` featuress.
-    `prokaryote.gff`: the whole `gff` file.
+- `prokaryote.gff`: the whole `gff` file.
-    `prokaryote.NonrRNA.genedesc.txt`: subset of `gff` files that only has gene description.
+- `prokaryote.NonrRNA.genedesc.txt`: subset of `gff` files that only has gene description.
-    `prokaryote.NonrRNA.gff`: `gff` file with no rRNA.
+- `prokaryote.NonrRNA.gff`: `gff` file with no rRNA.
-    `readcounts.expriment.txt`: table similar to experimental design file with location of `htseq-count` results full path.
+- `readcounts.expriment.txt`: table similar to experimental design file with location of `htseq-count` results full path.

 `process.log`: report of all the commands/scripts/ that were ran as part of the pipeline.